Homework 6

 Answer the following in a Word or .txt document.
 Attach this to the same submission as for part B

-is more than one right answer, your design should show me that you thought through the situation in an object oriented way)
+is more than one good answer, your design should show me that you thought through the situation in an object oriented way)

 Part B